 Practice needs to be specific, difficult, measurable and; ideally fun.
 Golf practice games give you a great way to achieve all of the above.

 Below are some of my favourite golf practice games to improve your driving, iron-play and wedge game.
 If you wish to get better at golf, choose one or two of these and try to play them once a week.
 Tracking your progress will really start to help you refine your errors and watch yourself develop as a golfer.

 Practice game 1 – Will’s range challenge

-As the name suggests this is a skills game for you to play on the range.
-This skills game has 6 stages to complete.
+Will’s range challenge has 6 stages to complete.
 You have to complete the previous stage before you can move onto the next.
 Take 40 range balls and see how far you can get.

 - Hit two drivers in a row that land in your fairway.

 - Hit two shots with a fairway wood that land in your fairway.